 March 21st, 2021 – Deadline to submit musical theatre recordings.

 March 28th, 2021 – All other self recordings must be submitted.

 Who can enter the festival?The festival is open to everyone; only the awards and scholarships are limited.
 Entrants 29 years & over will receive an adjudication, but are not eligible for scholarships.

 What disciplines are able to enter the Leduc Virtual Music Festival?

 In 2021 the only classes that will not be available in the Leduc Music Festival are choral, choral speech and concert band.
-There will still be registration for piano, classical vocal, instrumental, small ensembles and rock bands, speech arts, and musical theatre.
+There will still be registration for piano, classical vocal, contemporary vocal, instrumental, small ensembles and rock bands, speech arts, and musical theatre.

 Are there changes to the syllabus with the virtual format?

 Check your syllabus carefully; there have been numerous changes in format in the last few years.